alexisabadger/hello/README.md

 ## Welcome to my website.
 Here, you will find an overview of my work and interests.

+Right now, I'm testing which folder the script is dropping stuff into on my host...

 ## Interested in working together?
 Let's connect!